Table of Contents

 Yes, you must request it.
 Digital fingerprinting is a technique that makes it possible to identify a device.
 This technique applied to web analytics allows measuring the interactions of a user’s terminal without the need for cookies.
-As the regulation says, regardless of the technology applied, it is not possible to measure a user individually; ergo it requires consent.
+As the regulation says, regardless of the technology applied, measuring a user individually is impossible; ergo it requires consent.

 Do I have to ask for consent to measure conversions?

 You do if you are going to do data aggregation to count conversions.
 I mean, I generated 30 sales yesterday and nothing else.
 You could work without consent.
 But what happens is that the reality is different.
-I’m sure you’ll see conversions by traffic source, campaign, keyword… In order to assign conversions to a traffic source you have to analyze it individually, and you know what the regulations say, it requires consent.
+You’ll surely see conversions by traffic source, campaign, keyword… To assign conversions to a traffic source you have to analyze it individually, and you know what the regulations say, it requires consent.

 Do I have to ask for consent if I work with Server Side Tags?